mdn/webextensions-examples/context-menu-demo/README.md

   * separator
   * checkbox
 * How to use contexts to control when an item appears.
-* How to display an item only for certain pages.
 * How to update an item's properties.
 * How to remove an item.